AndreaFerrante/DSToolkit/README.md

 # DSToolkit
-Data Science Toolkit

-This package will be containing methods for a Data Science life :tada: !
+DSToolkit stands for <i>Data Science Toolkit</i> package will be containing methods for a Data Science life :tada: !

 These methods are initially: